Skip to content

 Both communities are global, diverse and passionate about their respective projects.
 Understanding these different cultures can provide insight into how each network might evolve over time.

-How can you trade Bitcoin and Ethereum with IG?
+How can you trade and invest in Bitcoin and Ethereum with IG?

 FAQs

-Can you trade both Bitcoin and Ethereum at the same time?
+Can you trade or invest in both Bitcoin and Ethereum at the same time?

-Yes, you can hold positions in multiple cryptocurrencies simultaneously.
-Many traders diversify across different digital assets to spread their exposure.
+Yes – with IG you can hold CFD positions in multiple cryptocurrencies simultaneously, or buy and hold1 both assets directly through the IG Markets app.
+Many people diversify across different digital assets to spread their exposure.

 However, Bitcoin and Ethereum often move in the same direction during broader market events.
 When cryptocurrency market sentiment shifts – whether due to regulatory news, macroeconomic factors or major developments — both assets tend to react similarly.
 This correlation means holding both doesn't necessarily provide the same diversification benefits as holding completely uncorrelated assets.